suchi2603/DataMining-/README.md

   * *ggplot*

   * *Plotly etc*

+A heatmap which was looking quite attractive which can be a best diagramatic description of the data present in games_details_info.csv file.

 I used Histograms to show the visual relationship between various columns present in the data.